regenwatchdog/regenwatchdog.github.io/_estates/camden/wendlingestate.md

 <figcaption class="figure-caption text-right">Extracts from Camden's <a href="/images/wendlingbooklet.pdf">information booklets</a> about the scheme.</figcaption>
 </figure>

-Residents have long since been reporting issues concerning the lack of maintenance on the estate, with the TRA claiming that the Council has given up on repairs because the estate is earmarked for redevelopment:
+Residents have long since been reporting issues concerning the lack of maintenance on the estate, with the TRA [claiming](http://camdennewjournal.com/article/daily-battle-to-fix-estate-lifts-in-gospel-oak-estate) that the Council has given up on basic maintenance and repairs because the estate is earmarked for redevelopment:

 <figure class="figure">
 <img src="/images/camdennewjournal.png" class="img-fluid rounded img-thumbnail">
 <figcaption class="figure-caption text-right">Article in the <a href="http://camdennewjournal.com/article/daily-battle-to-fix-estate-lifts-in-gospel-oak-estate">Camden New Journal</a> March 2020.</figcaption>
 </figure>

 __Links:__
 Camden Council's website: [https://www.camden.gov.uk/wendling-estate-and-st-stephens-close](hhttps://www.camden.gov.uk/wendling-estate-and-st-stephens-close)

 Camden's [Landlord Offer](/images/wendlingoffer.pdf)